In Principles for Living, I lay out my operating system for life. The principles are clear, straight-forward, and help me live an effective life.

-All that we write about, think about, and strive to achieve is inspired by one or more of the following principles.
-We hope they offer some clarity about what our community believes, and perhaps some direction as you carve your own path.
+All that I write about, think about, and strive to achieve is inspired by one or more of the following principles.
+I hope they offer some clarity and direction as you carve your own path.

 1. Direction Over Speed